A Guide to U-M Technology Resources & Services

-- Participate in U-M's research cyberinfrastructure and shared High-Performance Computing (HPC) cluster (Flux).
+- Participate in U-M's research cyberinfrastructure and shared high-performance computing (HPC) cluster called Flux.

 - Choose among U-M’s reliable, energy-efficient data center tiered solutions for the best fit between applications and data center.

-- Turbo Research Storage is available to all U-M researchers through ARC-TS.
-Turbo is designed to be secure, and move data at speeds of up to 40 gigabits per second (Gbps).
+- Turbo Research Storage is available to all U-M researchers.
+Turbo is designed to be secure and move data at speeds of up to 40 gigabits per second (Gbps).

 Use High-Speed Network Connections